oarepo/invenio-e2e/README.md

-# E2E testing framework for Invenio
+# E2E Testing Framework for Invenio

-Note: Suggestion only, might be changed or abandoned anytime.
+**Note:** This is a suggestion only; it might be changed or abandoned at any time.

-## How to try it out
+## How to Try It Out

-### Directory structure
+### Directory Structure

-At the begining, you have just your repository:
+At the beginning, you have just your repository:

 ```text
 parent-directory